 2.7.11.
-JavaBeansTM Activation Framework (JAF)
+Jakarta Activation Framework (JAF)

 The JAF API provides a framework for handling data in different MIME types, originating in different formats and locations.
-The JavaMail API makes use of the JAF API.
-The JAF API is included in Java SE and so is available to Jakarta EE applications.
+The Jakarta Mail API makes use of the JAF API.
+As of Jakarta EE 9, the Jakarta Activation Framework is now part of the Jakarta EE Platform.